PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI2.md

 ### 3. Intelligent agents

-In this section, we are going to explore the concept of the intelligent agent, which can be defined as anything that perceives its environment through sensors and acting upon that environment through actuators.
+In this section, you are going to explore the concept of the intelligent agent, which can be defined as anything that perceives its environment through sensors and acting upon that environment through actuators.
 An example of such an 'intelligent' agent is iRobot's Roomba, which is a household vacuuming robot that is able to detect and avoid obstacles.
 Besides being praised for their innovative design, they are notoriously famous for committing suicide in the must stupid ways.

 <img src="./images/roomba.jpg" alt="Symbolic and Non-symbolic AI" width="450"/>